Sloth-King/Fisheye-Engine/README.md

 ## Features

+- *Scene graph, gameobjects and components*
+  A game is composed of tree-like *scenes*; hierarchies of *gameobjects*, using an Entity-Component approach (as in Unity)

+- Rendering and physics server for efficient processing

 > The physics engine is still experimental.
-Things may not work as expected.
+Things may not work as expected (particularily rotation-wise :s )

 ## How To Use